-You should bring your doctor's bag containing the usual diagnostic equipment with you, including:
+You should bring the following equipment with you to the examination:

 - BNF/MIMs

 - Stethoscope

 - Ophthalmoscope

 - Auroscope

 - Thermometer

-- Patella hammer
+- · Patella hammer

 - Tape measure

-• Peak flow meter and disposable mouthpieces (N.B.
+- Peak flow meter and disposable mouthpieces (N.B.
 These must be EU standard)

 Candidates should not bring any medicines or needles or syringes normally kept in their doctor's bag to the examination.